yubozhao/meteor-bootstrap-material/README.md

 Bootstrap for meteor
 ====================

-This package integrates bootstrap into meteor and lets you configure what parts you need.
+This package integrates bootstrap-material(FezVrasta/bootstrap-material-design) into meteor and lets you configure what parts you need.

 How to install
 --------------

-1. execute `meteor add nemo64:bootstrap less`
+1. execute `meteor add bozhao:bootstrap less` or `meteor add nemo64:bootstrap`
+2. execute `meteor add bozhao:bootstrap-material`
-2. create an empty `custom.bootstrap.json` file somewhere in your project. (`/client/lib/custom.bootstrap.json` for example)
+3. create an empty `custom.bootstrap.json` file somewhere in your project. (`/client/lib/custom.material.json` for example)
-3. start meteor and then edit the file you just created (see [custom.bootstrap.json](#custom.bootstrap.json)).
+4. start meteor and then edit the file you just created (see [custom.material.json](#custom.material.json)).
-4. (optional) edit `custom.bootstrap.import.less` which now appeared next to the json file
+5. (optional) edit `custom.material.base.import.less` which now appeared next to the json file

 custom.bootstrap.json
 ---------------------